• Skip to primary navigation

 Carlsbad

 Near the 7-mile long sandy beach is Carlsbad Village, with tons of dining and shopping.
 The casual hot spot Pizza Port for fun for custom pies and craft brews.
 Señor Grubby’s is awesome for excellent Mexican dishes to eat there or to-go.
-Carlsbad is also home to LEGOLAND California theme park, ideal for families with kids aged 2-8.
+Carlsbad is also home to LEGOLAND California theme park, ideal for families with kids ages 2-8.

 Coronado